Fractal Dynamics in Chaotic Quantum Transport: Methods for fractal analysis

-\paragraph{Minimum-maximum method.--} To extract the fractal dimension $D$ for a mapping $f:\mathbb{R}\to\mathbb{R}$, the domain of the given function is first divided into length intervals $\Delta x$.
+To extract the fractal dimension $D$ for a mapping $f:\mathbb{R}\to\mathbb{R}$, the domain of the given function is first divided into length intervals $\Delta x$.
 The difference between the minimum and maximum of the function is calculated within every interval and added up.
+Note that the intervals are shifted window-wise accross the x-axis (not point-wise).
 In case of fractal scaling, the resulting sum is a power-law function of the interval length~\cite{Meakin:1998te,Dubuc:1989vq,Sachrajda:1998wz}: